Carry the Kettle Nakoda Nation: History

 Spring 1880, Father Lacombe was headed to the Cypress Hills to start a school.

+In 1880, DLS surveyor Allan Ponytz Patrick conducted a DLS survey for the Carry the Kettle Nakoda Nation's land.
+The size of the reserve was 340 square miles.

 Spring 1880.
-DLS surveyor AP Patrick starts his survey for Chiefs Man Who Takes the Coat and Lond Lodge also at the head of the mountain at the west end of the cypress hills.

-Spring 1880.
 The band plants its first successful crop at Head of the Mountain on the Maple Creek.

 May 1881.
 Canada decides to reroute Canadian Pacific railway south.

 May 1881.
 The Nakoda bands plant their second successful crop at the head of the mountain reserve.

 Summer 1881.
 Reports of starvation among the first nations in the cypress hills.
 Many go far to hunt.
 Many are absent for treaty payments in the hills.
 Reports of successful farming via the home farm policy start to be reported as failure in the Cypress Hills.

-July 1881.
-Sitting Bull is starved back to the United States.

 April 1882.
 After five failed attempts of obtaining a valid land surrender as per Indian act, chiefs man who takes the coat and long lodge are removed from their reserve in the cypress hills in what was described as a military escort to new reserves near Indian Head.

 June 11, 1882.
 The band arrives at present day Indian head.

 November 1882.
 The construction of the Canadian pacific railway stops and newly created swift current for the winter.

 August 1882.
 The Nakoda chiefs Man Who Takes the Coat and Long Lodge return to their cypress hills reserve.

 April - May 1883.
 Construction of the railroad continues.
-Pierces the eastern boundary of the original Assiniboine Reserve at present day Walsh, AB.
+Pierces the eastern boundary of the original Assiniboine Reserve at present day Walsh, Alberta.

 May 1883.
 The Assiniboine band are loaded up on flat deck rail cart at Maple Creek station.
 Destined for back east to Indian Head reserve.

 1885- The hanging of 11 Indians at Fort Battleford was marked by a very interesting comment by a Nakoda sentenced to hang.
-Words of Wawanetch, member of Lean Mans Assiniboine band, formerly of Assiniboine tribe of treaty 4 in cypress hills.
+Words of Wawanetch, member of Lean Mans Assiniboine band, formerly of Assiniboine tribe of Treaty 4 in cypress hills.
 Words to Middleton: “the creator sees all, you stole our land and our children”.
-Lean Man signed adhesion to treaty 4 along with Man Who Takes the Coat and Long Lodge.
+Lean Man signed adhesion to Treaty 4 along with Man Who Takes the Coat and Long Lodge.
 He later joined Mosquito and Grizzly Bears head in treaty 6 in 1882.